ha/fraggle/README.md

     # This will not yield until the data store is at revision 100,000
     c.get("/a", 100_000) { ... }

-NOTE:  Doozer's data store is a persistent data structure.
+NOTE:  Doozer's data store is a [persistent data structure][pd].
 You can reference the stores history as far back as it is configured to hold it.
 The default is 360,000 revisions.
 See [data model][] for more information.